 Department of Public Enterprises (DPE)

 In their 52nd Report, the Estimates Committee of 3rd Lok Sabha (1962-67) stressed the need for setting up a centralized coordinating unit, which could also make continuous appraisal of the performance of public enterprises.
 This led to the setting up of the Bureau of Public Enterprises (BPE) in 1965 in the Ministry of Finance.
 Subsequently, as a result of the reorganization of the Ministries/Departments of the Union Government in September, 1985, BPE was made part of the Ministry of Industry.
 In May, 1990, BPE was made a full-fledged Department known as the Department of Public Enterprises (DPE).
-Presently, it is part of the Ministry of Heavy Industries & Public Enterprises.
+Presently, it is part of the Ministry of Finance.

 The Department of Public Enterprises is the nodal department for all the Central Public Sector Enterprises (CPSEs) and formulates policy pertaining to CPSEs.
 It lays down, in particular, policy guidelines on performance improvement and evaluation, autonomy and financial delegation and personnel management in CPSEs.
 It furthermore collects and maintains information in the form of a Public Enterprises Survey on several areas in respect of CPSEs.